kirill-grouchnikov/aurora/docs/window/Window.md

 * Use `AuroraSkin.displayName` to get the display name of the current Aurora skin
 * Use `getAuroraSkins()` to get the list of all core Aurora skins
 * Find the current skin in this list, and set it as `selectedItem` in the combobox content model
-* Wire `onTriggerItemSelectedChange` to update the selected skin - which will cause the window content to be recomposed
+* Wire `onTriggerItemSelectedChange` to call the passed lambda that will update the mutable state variable that tracks the current skin - which will cause the window content to be recomposed
 * Use `displayConverter` in the presentation model to use the skin display name

 Here is how this popup looks like: